Pakistani embassy in Kabul attacked, one injured | Law-Order

 Pakistani embassy in Kabul attacked, one injured

-Pakistan's embassy in Kabul came under attack on Friday with gunfire injuring a Pakistani security guard, officials said, in what Islamabad called an attempt to assassinate its head of mission, who was unhurt.
+Pakistan's embassy in Kabul came under attack on Friday with gunfire wounding a Pakistani security guard, officials said, in what Islamabad called an attempt to assassinate its head of mission, who was unhurt.

 In a separate attack in the Afghan capital on Friday, one person was killed in a suicide bombing near the office of the Hezb-e-Islami party of ex-prime minister Gulbuddin Hekmatyar.
-It was not immediately clear who was behind the embassy attack, which came just days after Pakistan's foreign minister led a team to Kabul to meet Taliban authorities to ease tensions along the border between the two countries.
+It was not immediately clear who was behind the embassy attack, which came just days after Pakistan's minister of state for foreign affairs led a team to Kabul to meet Taliban authorities to ease tensions along the border between the two countries.

-A spokesperson for the Taliban foreign ministry condemned the attack. "(The) Islamic Emirate of Afghanistan strongly condemns the attempted shooting and failed attack on the Pakistani embassy in Kabul," spokesperson Abdul Qahar Balkhi said on Twitter, adding that Taliban security agencies would investigate the issue.
+A spokesperson for the Taliban foreign ministry condemned the attack. "(The) Islamic Emirate of Afghanistan strongly condemns the attempted shooting and failed attack on the Pakistani embassy in Kabul," spokesperson Abdul Qahar Balkhi said on Twitter, adding that Taliban security agencies would investigate.

 The attack occurred at a time of heightened security concerns in areas bordering Afghanistan after the Pakistani Taliban (TTP) said on Monday it would no longer abide by a months-long ceasefire with the Pakistani government.
 The Afghan Taliban have been facilitating peace talks between local militants and Pakistan authorities since late last year.